-Since its launch in 2000, one hundred and eighty three (183) students have graduated from the Public Finance Program's Customs Course with Master's degree (as of September 2018).
+Since its launch in 2000, two hundred and four(204) students have graduated from the Public Finance Program's Customs Course with Master's degree (as of September 2020).
 All were mid-career customs officials when first admitted into the program.
-The majority of WCO scholars who graduate return to their home countries and pursue careers in the field of customs (As of September 2018, most of our graduates are still working in customs-related government agencies in their home countries).
+The majority of WCO scholars who graduate return to their home countries and pursue careers in the field of customs.